-Q: When I was at Walmart yesterday the person in front of me at checkout paid with a Discover card and received money back.
-Now I know Discover doesn’t issue debit cards, so this was a credit card.
+Q: When I was at Walmart yesterday the person in front of me at checkout paid with a Discover credit card and received money back.
 How can I get cash back with a credit card like she did?

 Using a Discover card, you can get cash back when you make purchases at participating supermarkets.
 After you swipe your card, it will ask if you want cash back and you can get up to $120 per day.